SAP unveils new sovereign cloud capabilities, creating 70 jobs

-Enterprise software vendor SAP has announced the general availability of its sovereign cloud capabilities in Australia and New Zealand (ANZ), creating up to 70 new full-time specialist roles,
+Enterprise software vendor SAP has announced the general availability of its sovereign cloud capabilities in Australia and New Zealand (ANZ), creating up to 70 new full-time specialist roles.

 According to SAP, its sovereign cloud capabilities meet the requirements of government and highly regulated industries, providing managed services and cloud solutions to customers within the sovereign borders of Australia.